dan-online/Neptune/README.md

 ## Downloads

 The master branch is unstable and should be used with caution.

 To use stable releases go to [releases](../../releases)

+## To-do

+- Economy / points system plugin
+- Webhook plugin

 ## Installation